cmu-rss-lab/rosdiscover/README.md

 ### (Alternative) Docker Installation

+**(WARNING: This approach is more complex than the native installation:
+Where possible, you should try to stick to the native installation.)**

 In some cases, it may not be possible to install `rosdiscover` natively on your machine (e.g., Mac OS or Windows machines). `rosdiscover` can be installed on such systems by building (or downloading) and using a Docker